 For institutions/organizations proposing multiple PDs/PIs, visit the Multiple Program Director/Principal Investigator Policy and submission details in the Senior/Key Person Profile (Expanded) Component of the SF424 (R&R) Application Guide.

 Additional Information on Eligibility

+a.
 Applicant organizations may submit more than one application, provided that each application is scientifically distinct.

-The DBT& NIH will not accept duplicate or highly overlapping applications under review at the same time.
+under review at the same time.

 2. Application and Submission Information